 There may come a day when you look at a familiar wall and wonder: Were those cracks in the walls always there, or did they just happen?
 What would cause the plaster to crack like that?

 The good news is that, in most cases, cracks in walls don’t reflect anything seriously wrong with your home.
 Most wall cracks are cosmetic and easy to fix.
 In this article, you’ll learn how to examine a simple wall crack, and how to make it disappear with an easy and inexpensive repair.
 You’ll also learn a few signs that could indicate a more serious problem, and what you should do to protect your home investment.
-If you are ever in doubt, call an independent foundation engineer to do an evaluation of your home before the problem escalates.
+If you are ever in doubt, call a Crosstown engineer to do an evaluation of your home before the problem escalates.

 The most common cracks in walls are caused by slight movements of the structure known as “settling.”
 In a new home, the frame and walls are assembled using new materials that can move slightly, as green wood becomes dry and as the weight of the structure settles on the building site.